Update 30/1/2023: An all new set of devices will put you in a good position for succeeding in 2023.

 The best student laptops you can buy today

-Of all the M1 devices Apple released in 2020, the MacBook Air is the one that benefits most from the new Apple-built processor.
-Now on par with the Macbook Pro 13, the MacBook Air is just 23 percent off last year’s Core i9 MacBook Pro 16, which is a little bit ridiculous for a $1600 passively-cooled Ultrabook.
-It’s also now the record holder for the longest battery life laptop we have on file.
+Of all the M1 devices Apple released in 2020, the MacBook Air is the one that benefits most from the M1 Apple-built processor.
+This device is still powerful enough to keep up with many 12th gen Ultrabook chips which means it’s great value for a $1600 passively-cooled Ultrabook.
+It’s also still the record holder for the longest battery life laptop we have on file.
 At 19 hours and 6 minutes in 1080p movie playback it’s more than double the average current ‘long-lasting’ Ultrabook lifespan here.

-If you can afford to drop a couple of hundred extra on the MacBook Pro (M1, 2020) then you'll get a nicer keyboard with a handy Touchbar, better quality speakers and more robust cooling architecture, but other than that the MacBook Air offers an almost identical feature set, for less.
+If you can afford to drop a couple of hundred extra one of the newer MacBook Air or Pro units then you'll get a nicer keyboard with a handy Touchbar, better quality speakers and more robust cooling architecture, but other than that the MacBook Air offers an almost identical feature set, for less.

 Starting at $1,599 the MacBook Air (M1,2020) scores a 400-nit 2560 by 1600 pixel Retina display with full DCI-P3 HDR colour reproduction, capable of professional-level cinematic colour grading.
-Because it's also got the same M1 processor as the MacBook Pro it can also handle intensive workloads like rendering and transcoding.
+Because it's also got the same M1 processor as some older MacBook Pros it can also handle intensive workloads like rendering and transcoding.

 System memory on the new MacBook Airs is integrated into the M1 chip, which means most will be able to get away with just the entry 8GB of RAM.
 We found 8GB of Apple's Unified Memory was enough to get 86.6 fps on games like Total War Saga: Troy using Low 1680x1050 resolution settings.
 This system also outperformed the XPS 13 (9310) by 40% in Geekbench 5 multi-threaded CPU tests.